-Various diseases and dangerous bacteria are abundant in rodent saliva and also in the waste material that they leave behind like feces and urine.
-Whether you come in contact with these materials directly or you are bitten by a flea or tick that came in on a rat, these diseases can make your family and pets sick.
+Various diseases and dangerous bacteria are abundant in rodent saliva and also in the waste material that they leave behind, such as feces and urine.
+Clearly, coming into direct contact with these substances, beyond the general grossness of it, poses a risk.

-According to the Centers for Disease Control and Prevention (CDC), rat and mice spread more than 35 diseases in various regions around the world.
+According to the Centers for Disease Control and Prevention (CDC), rats and mice spread more than 35 diseases in various regions around the world.

-- Leptospirosis – Children and dogs are most at risk from this bacterial infection.
-People may not have symptoms and carry the virus, then pass it on to their family pet who can become seriously ill if they haven’t had the vaccine.
-Leptospirosis can be spread through open sores, through flea or tick bites riding on a rodent host, or by water contamination (like a rat drinking out of your dog’s bowl of water for example).
+Children and dogs are most at risk from this bacterial infection, which can be carried without any symptoms and then passed on to the family, causing serious illness.
+Leptospirosis can be spread through open sores, flea or tick bites, and by water contamination (a rat sharing your dog’s bowl of water, for example).

 - Telltale Signs of a Restaurant Roof Rat Infestation

 - Commercial Bed Bug Exterminators